ErikWe/sharp-measures/README.md

 ### Extendability

 SharpMeasures is implemented entirely using a source generator, which means that it's trivial to extend the existing set of quantities and units.
 It is especially simple to construct specialized forms of existing quantities - for example a quantity `Altitude` as a specialized form of `Length`.
-Using such specialized types helps make your code even more expressive and accurate, with minimal effort.
 Read more further down.

-### Functionality
+### Limitations

-SharpMeasures consists of two main components: quantities and units.
-A quantity represents a scalar magnitude (or multiple, for vectors), and is not expressed in any particular unit - rather, they are always expressed in a default unit (typically SI units).
-A specific unit is only applied when constructing a quantity, or when accessing the magnitude of a quantity.

 Dimensional analysis is not performed when evaluating mathematical expressions, which means that mathematical operations require all involved quantities (even intermediate) to be explicitly implemented in SharpMeasures.
 If this is not the case, a catch-all quantity `Unhandled` will be the result of the operation - which will need to be explicitly convert to the desired type.
 Currently, the set of supported operations is fairly limited - so this issue will be encountered relatively often if moderately complex or uncommon expressions are used.